gardener/etcd-druid/docs/proposals/06-sts-ondelete-strategy.md

 The reason for making delete calls to all the non-participating pods at once is due to the fact that the cluster cannot go into a more degraded situation than what it currently is in, because these pods are not serving any traffic and are hence not part of the quorum.
 Therefore, it is most efficient to remove all these pods at once and then wait for the new pods to get into a participating state.
 Using Eviction calls for these pods would not be efficient as the PDB might block the eviction calls if the cluster is already in a degraded state.

+> [!Note]
-> **Note:** The PodDisruptionBudget (PDB) includes a [`.spec.unhealthyPodEvictionPolicy`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/#unhealthy-pod-eviction-policy) field.
+> The PodDisruptionBudget (PDB) includes a [`.spec.unhealthyPodEvictionPolicy`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/#unhealthy-pod-eviction-policy) field.
 If the Etcd resource carries the annotation `resources.druid.gardener.cloud/allow-unhealthy-pod-eviction`, this field is set to `AlwaysAllow`.
 This setting permits the eviction of unhealthy pods, bypassing the PDB protection, and facilitating a smoother update process.
 However, this annotation is not set by default and may be phased out in the future.
 Therefore, it is not advisable to depend on this annotation for the update process.
 Hence, the deletion approach is preferred for handling non-participating pods.

 #### Rationale for Deleting/Evicting Non-Updated Participating Pods